OutSystems/AzureARMTemplates/README.md

 ### 7. Single Environment + Frontend Server in a Virtual Machine Scale Set

 Same as template number five plus a frontend server deployed in a VMSS cluster.
-This enables the scaling and the auto-scaling of the frontends  (ideal for production environments).
+This enables scaling/auto-scaling of the frontends (ideal for production environments).

-#### Notes:
+**Notes:**

 - The trial license included in all templates only allow two frontend servers.
 - To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.